Discover the hidden charms of Casper, Wyoming

 Like many travelers, the eclipse moves on.
 It only lasted 2 1/2 minutes, leaving lots of time to explore.

 Personal recommendations of my favorite things in Casper, Wyoming

-These Casper things help me LiveBest!
+I live here so want to share the Casper things that help me LiveBest!

-- Wyoming sunsets are remarkable.
+- Look up.
+Wyoming sunsets are remarkable.
 Red, pink, yellow…the spectacular sunsets are hard to beat.
 The dry, clean air and thin clouds help make the scene-stealers worth pulling up a chair to enjoy.
 Like me, many people plan their day around them.
 Low humidity is one reason the sunsets shine.
 You may like feeling dry rather than clammy, but your lips will beg for chap stick and your skin for lotion.
 You’ll also want to stay hydrated, sip more water than you normally do.

 - There are several screens in Casper to watch a movie, but the charm of the Rialto Theater is cool.

 - If you like art, visit Art 321 and Nicolaysen Art Museum.